You are the

 The source and the executables of

-RMCSANS tested for Windows and Linux operating systems are available under the GNU
+RMCSANS tested for Windows and Linux operating systems are available under the

-Public License.
+GNU Public License.
 You are free to download, use and modify the programme

-The code was tested on computers using WINDOWS and
+The code was tested on computers using

-the alter.h file, choosing or not choosing them before compilation
+switches in the alter.h file, choosing or not

-regulates some of the functionality the executable will poses.
-Compiling for
+choosing them before compilation regulates some of the functionality the

-multi-threaded execution also regulated only by compiler option.
-See the
+also regulated only by compiler option.
+See the details of the available

-details of the available options in the RMCSANS
+options in the RMCSANS

 manual.

-There will be a package for both of the supported
+There will be a package for both of

-both in normal simulation mode with all the other available compiler options switched off the WINDOWS
+multi-threaded execution, both in normal simulation mode with all the other

-package on a 32-bit, but the LINUX package on a 64-bit
+the LINUX package on a 64-bit

 processor.